not-wilson/bitmex-socket/README.md

 // The stream can also use the REST API.
 Streams with proper auth credentials may do private things. stream.send('order', 'POST', { orderQty: 1, symbol: "XBTUSD", side: "Buy" }).then(result => console.log(result)).catch(err => console.error(err))

-// If you just only wanted to use the rest API. const socket = new BitmexSocket const stream = socket.new_stream(true) // No connect. stream.authenticate('key', 'secret') // Adds the key/secret to a secureContext object.
+// If you just only wanted to use the rest API.
+The master socket object will be connected to BitMEX doing this however. const stream = socket.new_stream(true) // No connect. stream.authenticate('key', 'secret') // Adds the key/secret to a secureContext object.

-// Stream can now do REST API calls including private if key/secret is valud. stream.send('order', 'POST', { orderQty: 1, symbol: "XBTUSD", side: "Sell" }).then(result => console.log(result)).catch(err => console.error(err))
+// Stream can now do REST API calls including private if key/secret is valud.
+If the stream isn't authenticated, it's limited to only public rest API calls. stream.send('order', 'POST', { orderQty: 1, symbol: "XBTUSD", side: "Sell" }).then(result => console.log(result)).catch(err => console.error(err))

 // The socket is rate-limited on our end at 5 request bursts every 5 seconds.
 So 5 requests, 5 seconds repeat.